Advertisers often complain about cost stability and an inability to scale. There are Facebook ad bid strategies that may improve these results.

 Target Cost Bid Strategy

-The target cost bid strategy, formerly known as “manual bidding,” is only available for the following campaign objectives:
+The target cost bid strategy, formerly known as “manual bidding,” is only available for the following The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery.:

 - App Installs